owulveryck/owulveryck.github.io/content/post/20240612-datacontract-rag.md

 We will use the data-product exposed from the "knowledge" domain, which contains the book's data in a structured format.
 Our aim is to create a new data-product with three columns: an ID, the content in markdown format, and the corresponding embedding.

-While a proper implementation would ideally utilize a VectorDatabase to store these embeddings, for the simplicity of this blog, we will store the data in an SQLite database.
-The rest of the code will remain consistent with the first part of this article.

 ### Data Contract for Embeddings

 It's crucial to note that the computation of embeddings is algorithm-dependent.